33-Year-Old Pitcher – Chicago White Sox

 Matt Albers Contract Information:

-Signed a minor league deal with the White Sox in February of 2015.
+Signed a one-year, $2.25 million contract with the White Sox in January of 2016.

 To instantly reveal our fantasy analysis of every player – including Matt Albers – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes